Bidzina Ivanishvili: Foreign relations

-Under the Ivanishvili government, Georgia continued to cooperate with the European Union.
+Under the Ivanishvili government, Georgia deepened its ties with the European Union.
 Prime Minister Bidzina Ivanishvili chose Brussels for his first foreign visit in November 2012.
 The EU launched a visa dialogue with Georgia in 2012 and formally handed over a Visa Liberalisation Action Plan (VLAP) to it in February 2013.
 The first progress report on the implementation of the VLAP was published on 15 November 2013 which concluded that Georgia had made very good progress.
 In July 2013, the EU and Georgia concluded the negotiations on a Deep and Comprehensive Free Trade Area (DCFTA).

 In January 2013, Georgia and Turkey signed a cross-border agreement on electricity trade across new interconnections between them.

 The relations with Russia improved.
 In December 2012, Russian and Georgian representatives met in Prague and had the first two-way discussions after the 2008 war.
+Prime Minister Ivanishvili appointed special envoy for relations with Russia, Zurab Abashidze.
 In June 2013, Russia lifted the embargo on Georgian wine.
 This allowed Georgia to resume wine exports to Russia for the first time since 2006.
+Economic relations between Georgia and Russia improved.
 However, Tamar Beruchachvili, the Deputy State Minister for European and Euro-Atlantic Integration of Georgia, reaffirmed that European integration remained Georgia's "strategic priority" and that Georgia had no plans to join the Eurasian Economic Union.
 Diplomatic relations with Russia remained formally broken.

+Ivanishvili termed his foreign policy with Russia "pragmatic".
+Despite his commitment to uphold a "principled" position towards Russia despite a stated goal of "de-escalating" tensions, Ivanishvili received criticism from the former governing United National Movement for being "too lenient" towards Russia and even allegedly being "pro-Russian".
+The UNM portrayed Ivanishvili as a "Kremlin agent" who sought to turn Georgia subservient toward Russia.
+Ivanishvili said that he would continue to uphold Georgia's national interests in relation to Russia, but would abandon "a confrontational manner of interaction".